dbohdan/hicolor/README.md

 In 16-bit mode green, the color the human eye is generally most sensitive to, is given 6 bits.

 HiColor implements its own simple [file format](format.md) and converts between this format and PNG.
-It can also convert PNG to regular PNG with only high-color color values.
+It can also convert standard PNG to standard PNG with only high-color color values.
 (This simulates a roundtrip through HiColor without creating a temporary file.)
 HiColor files have either the extension `.hic` or `.hi5` for 15-bit and `.hi6` for 16-bit respectively.

 By default,
-HiColor applies the [Bayer ordered dithering](https://bisqwit.iki.fi/story/howto/dither/jy/#StandardOrderedDitheringAlgorithm) algorithm to reduce the quantization error
+HiColor applies the [Bayer ordered dithering](https://en.wikipedia.org/wiki/Ordered_dithering) algorithm to reduce the quantization error
 (the difference between the original and the high-color pixel).
 Historical software and hardware used it for dithering in high-color modes.